-Chopin and Beethoven helps students pass exams, classical music study reveals
+Chopin and Beethoven’s music helps students pass exams, study finds

-When it comes to concentrating on homework, turns out classical music could be the key to helping you reach that top grade...
+When it comes to concentrating on homework, classical music could be key to helping you reach that top grade.

-A new US study claims that students who listen to classical music during lectures, studying or while they sleep will perform better in exams.
+A 2020 US study claimed that students who listen to classical music during lectures, studying or while they sleep will perform better in exams.

-To carry out the research, which is titled Classical music, educational learning, and slow wave sleep: A targeted memory reactivation experiment, 50 microeconomics students aged 18-33 were played excerpts of music for 15 minutes during an online lecture.
+To carry out the research, which is titled Classical music, educational learning, and slow wave sleep: A targeted memory reactivation experiment, 50 microeconomics students aged 18 to 33 were played excerpts of music for 15 minutes during an online lecture.

 Half of these participants were then re-played the same pieces throughout the night as they slept, while the other half slept with white noise.